Stackclash/5e-vault/compendium/bestiary/beast/giant-spider.md

 # Giant Spider
 *Source: Monster Manual p.
 328, Curse of Strahd, Hoard of the Dragon Queen, Lost Mine of Phandelver, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, The Lost Dungeon of Rickedness: Big Rick Energy, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Critical Role: Call of the Netherdeep, Dragonlance: Shadow of the Dragon Queen, Plane Shift: Ixalan*

+To snare its prey, a giant spider spins elaborate webs or shoots sticky strands of webbing from its abdomen.
+Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-filled crevices.
+Such lairs are often festooned with web cocoons holding past victims.

 ```ad-statblock
 title: Giant Spider
 ![](/compendium/bestiary/beast/token/giant-spider.png#token)